ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 ---
 title: Quick Start Instructions
 permalink: /docs/ansible/
-description: Quick Start guide to deploy our Raspberry Pi Kuberentes Cluster using cloud-init and ansible playbooks.
+description: Quick Start guide to deploy our Raspberry Pi Kuberentes Cluster using cloud-init, ansible playbooks and ArgoCD
-last_modified_at: "16-01-2023"
+last_modified_at: "23-01-2023"
 ---

-This are the instructions to quickly deploy Kuberentes Pi-cluster using cloud-init and Ansible Playbooks
+This are the instructions to quickly deploy Kuberentes Pi-cluster using the following tools:
+- [cloud-init](https://cloudinit.readthedocs.io/en/latest/): to automate initial OS installation/configuration on each node of the cluster
+- [Ansible](https://docs.ansible.com/): to automatically configure cluster nodes,  install and configure external services (DNS, DHCP, Firewall, S3 Storage server, Hashicorp Vautl) install K3S, and bootstraping cluster through installation and configuration of ArgoCD
+- [Argo CD](https://argo-cd.readthedocs.io/en/stable/): to automatically deploy Applications to Kuberenetes cluster from manifest files in Git repository.

 {{site.data.alerts.note}}

-Step-by-step manual process is also described in this documentation.
+Step-by-step manual process to deploy and configure each component is also described in this documentation.

 {{site.data.alerts.end}}